Flagsmith/flagsmith/docs/docs/basic-features/segments.md

 | Go      | 2.2.0  | 3.1.0 |
 | Rust    | 0.2.0  | 1.3.0 |
 | Elixir  | 1.1.0  | 2.0.0 |

+## Limits

+These are the default limits for segments and rules:

+- 100 segments per project
+- 100 segment overrides per environment
+- 100 rules per segment override
+- 1000 bytes per segment rule value

+See the [documentation on System Limits](system-administration/system-limits.md) for more details.